abdo-355/DataStructsKit/README.md

 #### Datatypes

-**Note** that the `LinkedList` package supports any datatype, and not just strings or numbers.
-You can use any valid JavaScript datatype as the value for a node in the linked list.
+**Note** that the `LinkedList` and the `DoublyLinkedList` support any datatype, and not just strings or numbers.
+You can use any valid JavaScript datatype as the value for a node in the list.

 ## license